bartgel/blog/docs/_posts/2024-02-11-welcome-to-jekyll.markdown

 - Learning spanish -> podcasts -> interests -> obisidan ->

+# What

+- IT technical and IT non-technical articles about managing and executing IT project in a mindfull matter

 # Values

-- Content first -> Honest -> Clear -> Simple -> For me to learn by explaining and -> Not to earn money
+- Content first -> Honest -> Clear -> Simple -> For me to learn by explaining and -> Non-profit

+# Users

+- IT Profesionals, Management mainly throught Mobile
+- Robots google

 # Features